-Something which badly dates the film is the late 1960s drug-simulation camera techniques, blurring, focus-out-of-focus, etc. Also, the plot is fairly predictable to a modern audience which has seen this kind of story in many an action film.
+Something which badly dates the film is the late 1960s drug-simulation camera techniques, blurring, focus-out-of-focus, etc. Also, the plot is fairly predictable to a modern audience which has seen this kind of story in many an action film and TV show.

 Joan Blondell is older and plumper, but is the same sprightly actress of the 1930s - concerned, or smiling lightly, or just framing the scene so that the other actor can get their lines across effectively.